 - Stereotactic biopsies are outpatient procedures, minimally invasive, well tolerated, and widely available throughout the U.S. and most developed countries.

 - A stereotactic biopsy is performed to follow up on an abnormality discovered on a scan.
 These biopsies are generally performed under local anesthesia (using a numbing medicine).
 For most of these procedures, a radiologist will be the doctor performing the biopsy.

 - If a lesion can be felt, it may be located and biopsied using palpation (touching or compression with fingers).
-If the lesion is small and not palpable, a stereotactic biopsy will be requested.
-Stereotactic means the biopsy is done using X-rays or a CT scan to locate the lesion and ensure the needle is placed directly into the abnormal area.
+If the lesion is small and cannot be felt, a stereotactic biopsy may be requested.
+Stereotactic means the biopsy is done using X-rays or CT scan to locate the lesion and ensure the needle is placed directly into the abnormal area.
 Using X-rays oriented at different angles, a 3-D image can be created to aid the radiologist in isolating the area of interest.

 - For breast biopsies, a mammogram is used for image guidance.
 This often occurs after calcifications are seen with a screening mammogram.
 You will generally be lying or sitting during the test.
 After the area is located, a very small needle is used to numb the area (often with lidocaine).
 A core needle will be inserted at the area of interest.
 This needle has a hollow middle, which can collect cells in their natural state, with surrounding cells attached.
 The hollow needle is normally passed through the lesion several times to make sure enough tissue is obtained.

 - For lung or liver lesions, a CT scan may be used as the imaging technique to locate the area.
 Similar to X-rays, CT scans help create a 3-D image for the radiologist to locate the abnormality.